realDerekTan/surveyform/README.md

 # surveyform

-A simple survey template created using HTML, CSS, and Skeleton framework
+A simple feedback form template created using HTML, CSS, and the Skeleton framework